jeremyzilar/street-view/docs/case-conferencing-pilot-proposal.md

 **What You'll See:**

 - "James (HUGS) added a new person to the list"
-- "Maria (MICO) updated contact information for John Doe"
+- "Maria (MIHO) updated contact information for John Doe"
 - "Sarah (SouthWest Cares) added a case note"
 - "System Administrator updated access permissions"